Adapting to the business culture in Spain isn’t just about taking long lunches, and this guide will help you fit in before you know it.

 That said, only 4% of employees work very long hours, which is less than the OECD average of 11%.
 If you’re a foreign worker in Spain, then it’s better to show up on time when you start with a company; rather than assuming that you can roll in whenever you feel like it without anyone noticing.

-While the popular Spanish stereotype of indulging in siestas isn’t really a feature of modern business culture in Spain, lunch breaks do often last a good two hours or more and involve a trip to a nearby restaurant.
+While the popular stereotype about Spanish people indulging in siestas isn’t really a feature of modern business culture in Spain, lunch breaks do often last a good two hours or more and involve a trip to a nearby restaurant.
 Furthermore, many businesses end the working day early on Fridays.

 Work-life balance and holidays